elmerheino/elmerheino/README.md

 Here are some of the projects I've been working on:

 ### [Partial Dislocations](https://github.com/elmerheino/partial-dislocations)
 Python code for numerically solving the quenched Edwards-Wilkinson equation, a stochastic PDE that describes interface growth.
-Paralellization is extensivery used to leverage all available resources when running the code on a supercomputer.
+Paralellization is extensively used to leverage all available resources when running the code on a supercomputer.

 ### [Minesweeper](https://github.com/elmerheino/minesweeper)
-A simple minesweeper game programmed in C++ and SDL2 to showcase my solid skills in C++ and computer graphics.
+A minesweeper game programmed in C++ and SDL2 to showcase my solid skills in C++ and computer graphics.

 ## Get in Touch